zmbush/zmbush.com/projects/_posts/2011-10-25-glookup-frontend.markdown

 wanted.
 Over the next couple days, I worked on it to make it better and fix bugs.

+The project is still being worked on on and off.
+The most recent update adding support for notifications when new grades are posted.

 You can download the app from the [Android Market](https://market.android.com/details?id=zipcodeman.glookup)